Officer suspended for online post about protest organized by Parkland survivor

-(CNN)A veteran police officer in Florida was suspended for five days without pay on Tuesday after the officer posted a comment on social media last week about a protest organized by Parkland shooting survivor David Hogg.
+(CNN)A veteran police officer in Florida was suspended for five days without pay on Tuesday after the officer posted a comment on social media last week about a protest organized by Parkland shooting survivor and activist David Hogg.

-Coconut Creek Officer Brian Valenti wrote he hoped "some old lady loses control of her car in that lot.
+Coconut Creek Officer Brian Valenti, a K-9 handler, wrote he hoped "some old lady looses [sic] control of her car in that lot.
 Jus sayin...," in the comments of a news story about a "die-in" protest at a Publix parking lot in Coral Springs, Coconut Creek police said Tuesday.
 Hogg, a survivor of the February 14 shooting at Marjory Stoneman Douglas High School in Parkland, where 17 people were killed, was one of several people shown in a photo accompanying the story.

-Hogg had called for the "die-in" at the grocery chain to protest its support for a Florida gubernatorial candidate backed by the National Rifle Association.
+Students drew outlines of 17 bodies in chalk in the parking lot.
+Hogg called for the "die-in" at the grocery chain to protest its support for a Florida gubernatorial candidate backed by the National Rifle Association.

 Valenti was suspended for violating rules on the personal use of social media, Coconut Creek Chief Albert "Butch" Arenal said in a news release.
 Arenal said Valenti showed "poor judgment."
+Hogg on Tuesday called for the officer to apologize on social media.

 The officer, in a statement on Tuesday, publicly expressed remorse for the post.